apache/arrow/docs/source/developers/continuous_integration/overview.rst

 We use :ref:`Docker<docker-builds>` in order to have portable and reproducible Linux builds, as well as running Windows builds in Windows containers.
 We use :ref:`Archery<Archery>` and :ref:`Crossbow<Crossbow>` to help co-ordinate the various CI tasks.

 One thing to note is the some of the services defined in ``docker-compose.yml`` are interdependent.
 When running services locally, you must either manually build its dependencies first, or build it via the use of ``archery run ...`` which automatically finds and builds dependencies.

 There are numerous important directories in the Arrow project which relate to CI:

 - ``.github/worflows`` - workflows that are run via GitHub actions and are triggered by things like pull requests being submitted or merged
-- ``dev/tasks`` - containing on-demand jobs triggered/submitted via ``archery crossbow submit ...``, typically nightly builds or relating to the release process
+- ``dev/tasks`` - containing extended jobs triggered/submitted via ``archery crossbow submit ...``, typically nightly builds or relating to the release process
 - ``ci/`` - containing scripts, dockerfiles, and any supplemental files, e.g. patch files, conda environment files, vcpkg triplet files.

 Instead of thinking about Arrow CI in terms of files and folders, it may be conceptually simpler to instead divide it into 2 main categories: